 Because the outcome of the informal resolution process is mutually developed and agreed upon by the parties, an appeal of the process and its result is not permitted.
-If the parties are unable to agree on a voluntary resolution, the matter will be referred by the Dean of Students for investigation by the Office of Judicial Affairs.
+If the parties are unable to agree on a voluntary resolution, the matter will be referred by the Dean of Students for investigation by the Judicial Affairs Office.